Generalized preconditioned conjugate gradients for adaptive FEM with optimal complexity: Optimal linear and symmetric multigrid preconditioner

-In this section, we formulate and analyze a linear and symmetric multigrid preconditioner $\vec{B}^{\SMG}_{\ell}$ by, first, replacing the optimal step-sizes $\lambda_{\ell'}$ with the constant $\lambda = (d+1)^{-1}$ for all $\ell' \in \{1, \ldots, \ell\}$, as already described in Remark~\ref{remark: linearized MG}, and, second, by adding suitable pre-smoothing steps to Algorithm~\ref{algo: geometric MG}.
-In particular, we build on the notation already introduced in Section~\ref{sec: GPCG}.
-The additional superscript is introduced to distinguish algorithmically the pre-smoothing ($\downarrow$) and post-smoothing ($\uparrow$) in the V-cycle.
+In this section, we formulate and analyze a linear and symmetric multigrid preconditioner $\vec{B}^{\SMG}_{\ell}$.
+First, we linearize the multigrid of~\cite{IMPS24} by replacing the optimal step-sizes $\lambda_{\ell'}$ with the constant $\lambda = (d+1)^{-1}$ for all $\ell' \in \{1, \ldots, \ell\}$, as already described in Remark~\ref{remark: linearized MG}.
+Second, we symmetrize the approach by adding suitable pre-smoothing steps to Algorithm~\ref{algo: geometric MG}.